Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Turiya.
 The Sanskrit term referring to the 4th state of consciousness, transcendental consciousness, which exceeds the three conventional states of waking, sleeping, and dreaming.
 Other words for this state are Atma Darshan, and glimpsing the soul.

-Unity consciousness.
+Unity Consciousness.
 This is considered a state of enlightenment in which there is complete freedom from all conditioning in which one is no longer constrained by habit, past experiences or “karma,” and any forms of dogma or ideology.
-It is a state of spontaneous creativity, love, compassion, joy, and equanimity.
-T
+Also known as God Concsiousness, this is a state of spontaneous creativity, love, compassion, joy, and equanimity.

 Upanishad.
 A Sanskrit term meaning “sitting near” which refers to a type of scripture representing the concluding portion of the revealed literature of Vedanta.